quarkiverse/quarkus-web-bundler/README.md

-All the information you need to use Quarkus Web Bundler is in the [user documentation](https://docs.quarkiverse.io/quarkus-web-bundler/dev/).
+All the information you need to use Quarkus Web Bundler is in the [User Documentation](https://docs.quarkiverse.io/quarkus-web-bundler/dev/).

 ## Contributors ✨